What is Epic?

 What is Epic Homes?

-Epic Homes is Epic’s initiative that aims to build relationships through the act of building homes, bridging the gap between the urban and rural divide by mobilising trained volunteers to build homes with marginalised communities.
+Epic Homes is Epic’s flagship initiative that aims to build relationships through the act of building homes, bridging the gap between the urban and rural divide by mobilising trained volunteers to build homes with marginalised communities.

 Epic Homes is focused on providing homes for underprivileged Malaysians – we are currently working with Malaysia’s indigenous population.
 Epic’s methodology focuses on a cross-sectoral and inclusive approach, where volunteers and targeted communities lead and organise projects (builds) together.